-Alternatively, you can define a separate volume on your NAS for Time Machine backups as a way to limit disk space.
+Alternatively, you can define a separate volume on your NAS for Time Machine backups to limit disk space.
 I do not cover that option here.

 Most descriptions of a Time Machine backup to a Synology DiskStation do not cover how to backup multiple Macs.
 Should you create separate shared folders, separate user accounts, or both?
 How do you manage the necessary quotas?

 Because you must limit the maximum size of your backup with a quota, and we assign quotas to the TimeMachineUser account that we use for the backup, I advise you to create a user account per Mac for its Time Machine backup.
-It obviously makes sense to include the name of your Mac in the name of that user account for easy identification.
+It makes sense to include your Mac’s name in that user account for easy identification.

-You can create multiple shared folders, one for each Mac.
-The benefit of this additional step is a complete separation assuming that you only give one TimeMachineUser access to each shared folder.
+You can, however, create multiple shared folders, one for each Mac.
+The benefit of this additional step is a complete separation, assuming you only give one TimeMachineUser access to each shared folder.
 Now, no TimeMachineUser account can affect (read: delete, change) another Time Machine backup file.

 Continue Time Machine